jym205/jym205/README.md

 # 💫 About Me:
-Hi, I'm Jibreel!
-I'm currently a second year CS student at Georgia Tech, with concentrations in Intelligence and Human/Computer Interactions!
+👋 Hi, I'm Jibreel!
+🐝 I'm currently a second year CS student at Georgia Tech, with concentrations in Intelligence and Human/Computer Interactions

 ## 🌐 Socials: